-The UK is one of more than 50 countries which have set targets of net-zero greenhouse gases by 2050.
-More and more firms throughout the world are prioritising sustainability and green choices in their their business models.
+The UK is one of more than 50 countries that have set targets of net-zero greenhouse gases by 2050.
+More and more firms throughout the world are prioritising sustainability and green choices in their business models.
 Here we take a look at the pioneers leading the way and why it matters.

 What is net zero and why is it important?